float32org/calories/README.md

 # Calories

-A simple, AI-powered nutrition tracking app.
+A simple nutrition tracking app with a helpful assistant.

 ## Features